-INC-SOURCE (QMPH,ARAD) Quasi-monoenergetic annihilation radiation. photons obtained from INC-SOURCE (BRST, HARD) Hardened Bremsstrahlur ng spectrum.
-INC-SOURCE (MPH,LASER) Monoenergetic radiation from Laser scattering.
+''' Unc-source (QMPH, ARAD) Quasi-monoenergetic photons obtained from annihilation radiation.

+INC-SOURCE (BRST, HARD) Hardened Bremsstrahlung spectrum.

+Monoenergetic radiation from Laser scattering. '''

 For monoenergetic photons resulting from reactions that do not have a code given in Dictionary 19, use the code MPH, followed by an equal sign (=) and the source reaction.